trishume/trishume.github.com/_posts/2017-12-09-cvdisplaylink-doesnt-link-to-your-display.md

 ---
 {% include JB/setup %}

-**Edit 2017/12/10:** So I screwed up, I thought I was safe confirming it in two different ways but I was using an external monitor and all of the below is accurate only for the multi-monitor case.
+**Edit 2017/12/10:** So I screwed up, I thought I was safe confirming it in two different ways but I was using an external monitor and all of the below is accurate only for a specific multi-monitor case.
 Skip to the bottom to read about my new results.

 `CVDisplayLink` is the recommended way to synchronize your drawing/animation with the refresh of the display on macOS.
 Many people assume it calls your app just after each display vsync event, unfortunately this isn't the case at all. `CVDisplayLink` just fetches the refresh rate of your display, and sets a high resolution timer to call you every 16.6ms (for a 60hz display).